nd1511/OMASGAN_/README.md

 This Code Repository contains a PyTorch implementation for the OMASGAN model.

+As shown in the flowchart diagram, OMASGAN performs model retraining by including negative samples.

 Environments - Requirements: Python 3.7 and PyTorch 1.3

 Date: Wednesday 13 January 2021: Creation of the Code Repository for OMASGAN.